 The 1963 Carlo Chiti-designed ATS 2500GT could perhaps lay claim to being first in the field.

 The Miura’s stylistic provenance has been disputed for decades.
 However, it is fairly clear that the basic shape was codifed in an unused Bizzarrini concept design by Giorgetto Giugiaro, which was then (heavily) modified by Marcello Gandini, following the former’s departure.

 The Ferrari BB would not enter production until 1973.
 Lamborghini took until 1974 to productionise the Countach.

 Giugiaro was lead designer at carrozzeria Ghia at the time of the Ghibli’s conception.
-We will consider his work on the Bora in a forthcoming piece.

 Despite its on-paper antiquity, Alfieri ensured the Ghibli had a well-sorted chassis (in the GT idiom).

 Maserati general manager, Guy Malleret was at pains to emphasise to his Paris-based master that racing success could not be achieved overnight.
 As it happened, Maserati’s Le Mans return would not occur.

 The Bora’s front suspension underwent several iterations before a definitive layout was reached.
 Initially tried with longitudinal torsion bars, these were subsequently abandoned.
 Alfieri then investigated the use of very short wishbones (to allow for a more commodious luggage area).
 When shown the drawings, a highly sceptical Malleret surreptitiously (so as not to antagonise ingegnere Alfieri) obtained copies and sent them to the Bureau d’Études in Paris for their opinion.
 However, matters took their own turn – Alfieri scaring himself silly on a test drive of a prototype, thus equipped.
 Cue a more conservative design, a (slightly) smaller boot and problem solved.